-- 1) Meets on Sunday afternoon. - 2) Uses every gathering as a teachable moment.
+- 1) Meets on Saturday afternoon. - 2) Uses every gathering as a teachable moment.
 At the beginning of each meeting, goes over the reason for the Mission Effectiveness Process and where they fit into the process.
-Can begin by saying, "As you know, the School has been in a process of self-reflection and celebration..." - 3) Meets with Steering Committee Chair / Committee on Sunday evening. - 4) Asks the Steering Committee about involvement of the different constituencies.
+Can begin by saying, "As you know, the school has been in a process of self-reflection and celebration..." - 3) Meets with Steering Committee Chair / Committee on Saturday evening.

+- 4) Asks the Steering Committee about involvement of the different constituencies.
 How many different constituencies were involved?
 How much involvement did each of them have?
 How often?
 How were groups selected?
-What happened in developing the Self-Study?

-- 5) Plans the questions to be asked based on the Self-Study Documents or input from the discussion. - 6) Begins writing the Reflection on Sunday.
+What happened in developing the Self-Study? - 5) Plans the questions to be asked based on the Self-Study Documents or input from the discussion. - 6) Begins writing the Reflection on Sunday.
 The format for writing the Reflection is outlined in this manual.
 The strengths, areas to reemphasize, and new programs should be clearly listed in the document. - 7) Meets with all constituencies in small groups.
 Some groups (e.g., parents, alums) can be met with on Sunday.
 Students, staff, and administrative groups can be met with during the day on Monday and Tuesday.
 The whole faculty, except for faculty who are administrators, is met with in small groups on Monday afternoon.
-Religion teachers and campus ministry are met with in addition to the faculty meeting. - 8) The Chair and, if desired, some members of the Visiting Committee, meet with the Head of School on Tuesday afternoon to verbally share or present a rough draft of the Visiting Committee's report. - 9) The entire Visiting Committee signs the final version of the Reflection document and sends a signed copy to the Head of School and Network Office. - 10) Shares the entire Reflection in a video with the faculty and staff and other members of the School community during the Recommitment rite several days after the visit. - 11) Writes thank you notes to the Head of School, Steering Committee, faculty, food services, etc.
+Religion teachers and campus ministry are met with in addition to the faculty meeting, - 8) The Chair and some members of the Visiting Committee meet with the Head of School on Wednesday morning to share the entire Visiting Committee Reflection report. - 9) The entire Visiting Committee signs the final version of the Reflection document and leaves a signed copy with the Head of School. - 10) Shares the entire Reflection orally with the faculty and staff and other members of the school community during the closing Recommitment rite. - 11) Writes thank you notes to the Head of School, Steering Committee, faculty, food services, etc.